 There is a VMware for Mac or Vmfusion, beyond that there is per vales and many options available, but the question is what do I prefer?

-As per my working and point of view, I prefer VMware for my uses.
+As per my work and point of view, I prefer VMware for my uses.

 Reason to prefer VMware: